RSS12/data_engineering_nano_degree_udacity/final-project/readme.md

 - `data is written in overwrite mode in parquet format.
 So all data related to a year and month is overwritten when etl.py file is running`

-Depending on what you want to
-Cleaning Steps
-Document steps necessary to clean the data

 ### Step3:  Data Model
 - I have used database modeling tool to come up with data model.
 - Data Model is extensible, We can further add temperature data to perform in depth analysis